holymoly/NodeGeofency/README.md

 node server.js
 ```

-In your geofency application goto Webhooks and activate json and set the Urls to
+In your IOS geofency app goto Webhooks set POST Format to Default, enter your Username and Password and set the Urls to
 ```
 http://pi_IP:8765/time
 ```